 Dr. Jennifer Cole attended Colorado State University for both undergraduate and veterinary degrees, and received her Doctorate of Veterinary Medicine in 2007.
 Since graduation Dr. Cole has been practicing veterinary medicine in the Denver Metro area, and has a special interest in dentistry.
 Her personal interests include traveling, hiking, camping and cooking.
-Dr Cole shares her home with her husband, Rick, their 2 children, Adelaide and Miles.
-They have a bloodhound named Daisy and recently adopted a Chihuahua named Bug.
+Dr. Cole shares her home with her husband, Rick, and their 2 children, Adelaide and Miles.
+They have a bloodhound named Daisy and a Chihuahua named Bug.